Use these easy tips and tricks to help your kids learn healthy eating behaviors and to enjoy foods that are good for

 New research shows that offering children a small, tangible, non-food reward for trying new vegetables makes children more willing to try and learn to like new foods.
 Non-food reward ideas include stickers, an extra bedtime story, or extra-verbal praise and hugs.

-Offer a variety of foods, especially vegetables, fruits, and items made with whole grains.
+Offering a variety of foods including vegetables, fruits, and items made with whole grains.
 Check out the Healthy Kids Today Prevent Cancer Tomorrow campaign for fun activities, lesson plans, and tasty recipes.